Mission and Vision

 image03

-• Active in companion animal rescue for over two decades, Jerry founded Tejas Coonhound Rescue - a networking group for scenthound rescue in the state of Texas.
-He has also trained Great Danes and scenthounds for AKC Obedience and APDT Rally-O competition with two of his rescued Great Danes being nationally ranked in obedience trials.
+• Active in dog rescue for over two decades, Jerry founded Tejas Coonhound Rescue, a networking group for scenthound rescue in Texas.
+He has also trained Great Danes and scenthounds for AKC Obedience and APDT Rally-O competition.
+Two of his rescued Great Danes were nationally ranked in obedience trials.

-In addition to CFC, Jerry serves as a Board member of the Alamo Great Dane Club, the Heart of Texas Great Dane Club, and is a former Board member for Etosha Rescue and Adoption Center.
+In addition to CFC, Jerry is a former Board member for Etosha Rescue and Adoption Center.

 Jerry and his coonhound Otis live in Southern Williamson County, Texas.